Cabañas Department: Health care

 Pan American Health Organization in association with the El Salvador Ministry of Health has collaborated on a health project in the Department of Cabañas on a demonstration project for continuous quality improvement of delivery of cervical cancer prevention services among women in the age group of 35 to 59 years.

 Culture

-The annual fair, on December 4, is the most important day of the year in the Department.
-The population gathers at Sensuntepeque to celebrate their patron saints day, Santa Barbara.
+The annual fair, on December 4, is the most important day of the year in the Department where people gather in Sensuntepeque to celebrate their patron saints day, Santa Barbara.